TeamPiped/Piped/README.md

 -   You can join us via Matrix at [#piped](https://matrix.to/#/#piped:matrix.org).
 -   You can also join us at the libera.chat IRC network which is bridged to the Matrix room at [#piped](https://web.libera.chat/#piped).

+## Public Communities

+-   You can join us on Lemmy on the [!piped@feddit.rocks](https://feddit.rocks/c/piped) community.

 ## Self-Hosting

 See https://docs.piped.video/docs/self-hosting/ for more details.